varunjitsingh6410/Trace/milestone2/milestone2.md

 ## Differences

-For the most part the paper prototypes and ui skeleton are identical.
+For the most part we kept most of our initial ideas within the paper prototype.
-Some of the key differences are;
+Some of the key differences are:
+Navigation Bar
-1) the footer nav bar has the map , list , add , notifications and profile
+We finalized the navigation bar to have map view, list view, add pets, alerts, and account information.

+Login page
-2) the login pages has a sign up and forgot password option
+We added a sign up and forgot password option.

-3) we added a notifications to notify the user about updates on posts they follow
-4) we choose to have seperate tabs for list view and map view
+Map/List page
-5) theres no toggling between people and pets because we aren't doing pets anymore.
+We removed the toggling between people and pets because we decided to focus on pets instead.
+We decided to keep the map view and list view on separate pages.

+Alerts
+This page was added to allow the users to keep track of all the updates on the pets they follow.

+Account
+We added more capabilities to the user including editing their personal information as well as somewhere to keep track of their posts and the posts they're following.